Payments for families

 Payments like Family Tax Benefit and Parenting Payment can help you with the cost of raising children.
-You may be eligible if you are a carer of a child, whether it is your birth, foster, adopted child, or your grandchild.
+You may be eligible if you are a carer, whether it is your birth child, foster or adopted child, or your grandchild.

-If you are 19 years old or under, get Parenting Payment and you live in one of 10 selected Local Government Areas, we will be contacting you as part of Helping Young Parents.
+If you are 19 years old or under, receive Parenting Payment and live in one of 10 selected Local Government Areas, we will be contacting you as part of Helping Young Parents.

 Double Orphan Pension is available to help with the cost of caring for children who are orphans or unable to be cared for by their parents in certain circumstances.

 Help with child care

-- Child Care Benefit which can help cover long day care, family day care, occasional day care, outside school hour care, vacation care, pre-school, kindergarten and child care provided by relatives, friends or nannies
+Child Care Benefit can help cover the cost of long day care, family day care, occasional day care, outside school hour care, vacation care, pre-school, kindergarten and child care provided by relatives, friends or nannies.

-- Child Care Rebate which covers 50% of out of pocket child care expenses, up to a maximum amount per child per year, in addition to the Child Care Benefit
+Child Care Rebate covers 50% of out of pocket child care expenses, up to a maximum amount per child per year, in addition to the Child Care Benefit.

-- Jobs, Education and Training Child Care Fee Assistance which can help you meet the cost of approved child care by paying some of the gap fee not covered by Child Care Benefit for the hours of care you need for approved activities such as job search, work, study or training
+Jobs, Education and Training Child Care Fee Assistance can help eligible parents with the cost of approved child care by paying some of the gap fee not covered by Child Care Benefit for the hours of care you need for approved activities such as job search, work, study or training.

 There are payments to help you with expenses relating to your children's education.
 For example, Youth Allowance provides financial help for young people who are studying full time, doing a full time Australian Apprenticeship or training, looking for work or sick.

-The Education Entry Payment is available to help with the cost of study if you get specified income support payments
+Education Entry Payment is available to help with the cost of study if you get certain income support payments.